patchon/arduino-games/reaction-game/README.md

 # Instructions
 - Wait for the led to light up, and as soon as it does, press the button as quickly as possible.
 - It's a two player game, where each player takes turn.
 The player who has the best reactivity wins.
-- If a player presses before the led lights up it automatically looses.
+- If a player presses before the led lights up he automatically looses.

 # Schematics
 The schematic is drawn in the free online tool [easyeda](https://easyeda.com/editor).